CarlosSac/ai110-module2show-pawpal-starter/reflection.md

 - What part of this project are you most satisfied with?

+    The conflict detection system.
+It handles same-pet, cross-pet, and exact-same-time collisions in one pass without special cases, and returns warnings instead of crashing.

 **b.
 What you would improve**

 - If you had another iteration, what would you improve or redesign?

+    Right now the app only supports one pet.
+A second iteration would store multiple pets in session state and let the owner add, switch between, and remove pets, which is what Owner and Scheduler already support in the backend, just not exposed in the UI.

 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?

+    AI is most useful when you already have a clear mental model of what you're building.
+Prompts like "add a method that filters by completion status or pet name" produced good results immediately because the class structure was already well-defined.
+Vague prompts early in the design phase produced more drift.
+The clearer the spec, the more useful the AI output.